What do the prices of movie tickets to Hollywood’s latest blockbuster and the cost of electricity have in common?

 Figure 2: A load profile for a house (“Household A”) in Bakersfield, CA generated automatically in Aurora.

-Now let’s consider Household B, also located in Bakersfield, CA. In this case, instead of using Aurora to automatically generate a typical load profile, we obtained actual measured interval data (Green Button data) for a house in Bakersfield from PG&E. We uploaded this into Aurora, which generated the load profile below.
+Now let’s consider Household B, also located in Bakersfield, CA. In this case, we obtained actual measured interval data (Green Button data) for a house in Bakersfield from PG&E. We uploaded this into Aurora, which generated the load profile below.

-This homeowner has an electric vehicle (a Tesla) which they drive about 20 miles per day and charge at night (off-peak hours).
+This homeowner has an electric vehicle which they charge at night (off-peak hours).
 Because of their usage patterns, only about 10% of their energy consumption occurs during the 3pm – 8pm peak hours.

 Figure 3: Load profile for a house (“Household B”) in Bakersfield, CA generated in Aurora, based on uploaded interval (Green Button) data.